tvanslyke/timsort-cpp/benchmark-results/README.md

 # Benchmarks
 All benchmarks were done using Google benchmark.
+The files in this directory were produced using the `compare_bench.py` tool from Google benchmark.
+See the documentation [here](https://github.com/google/benchmark/blob/master/docs/tools.md) for details.
+TLDR: negative changes represent speedups and positive changes represent slowdowns.

 Most of the benchmark names are self-explainatory.
 * The `BM_sort_random_strings<X, Y>` benchmarks are sorting random strings with lengths in `[X, Y)`.